Sanke926/Tailenrich/README.md

   --out-groups sample_input/MSBB-BM36/used_samples_group.tsv
 ```

-In the broader paper workflow, TailEnrich is run on the covariate-adjusted TPM matrix, while the comparison `edgeR` analysis is run on raw count data with its own covariate-aware design.
+In the full paper workflow, TailEnrich is run on covariate-adjusted TPM matrices.
+The comparison `edgeR` analysis is run separately on raw count data using a covariate-aware design.

-## Bundled Example
+## Example Dataset

-The bundled public example uses `MSBB-BM36`.
+The repository includes one example dataset, `MSBB-BM36`.
+This dataset was selected because its TailEnrich significant-gene count is close to the mean TailEnrich count across the 12-dataset benchmark set after excluding the maximum-count dataset.

-Bundled input:
+Example input files:

 - `sample_input/MSBB-BM36/gene_TPM_by_salmon.csv`
 - `sample_input/MSBB-BM36/gene_TPM_by_salmon_covAdjusted.csv`